-A minimum of five athletes from the same team are qualified to compete regardless of their season average classification.
-The top five student athlete scores from a team will be used to be added to determine the overall team score.
+A minimum of five athletes from the same team in the designated classification will compete.
+There is no maximum amount of team members in a classification.
+The top five student athlete scores from a team will be used to determine the overall team score for their designated classification.
 No squadding is required.
 If a tiebreaker is required for any places, the team member with the highest round score from each team will be used to break the tie.
 Subsequent score comparisons will be used if the top score is tied.

-In the event of inclement weather before or during the event, the League will make safety their first priority.
-When lightening is observed or thunder is heard, the tournament must be suspended.
+In the event of inclement weather before or during the Tournament, the League will make safety the first priority.
+When lightning is observed or thunder is heard, the event must be suspended.
 The occurrence of lightning or thunder is not subject to interpretation or discussion.
 Lightning is lightning; thunder is thunder.

 If a competition cannot be held due to severe/inclement weather, the competition will be cancelled.